dahmadjid/microtensor/README.md

 # microtensor

-a tensor library in cpp
+a tensor library in cpp, mainly for microcontrollers